renero/docker-test/README.md

             - ./models:/tester/models

 As seen, all contents from the root directory are copied inside the container image, BUT the directories `data` and `models` will be volumes mounted over the host filesystem, referencing therefore, the actual files in the host, not in the container.

+Now, you can change the contents of `data` or `models` from your computer (host) and everytime you fire up the container, those changes will be reflected in your execution.
+At the same time, changes in code, in you machine will never affect your docker, unless you rebuild the image.